BenCantCode/fictional-ranking/prompts/prompt_end.md

 [Describe one or more prior battles between the two characters.
 If no prior battles have taken place, write "N/A".]

 6. Based solely on the prior battle descriptions, lists of abilities and weaknesses, and abilities ranking, determine which character would be most likely to win in a hypothetical duel.
 Be realistic.
 Finalize your response by indicating the result:
+{% else %}
+5. Based solely on the lists of abilities and weaknesses and abilities ranking, determine which character would be most likely to win in a hypothetical duel.
+Be realistic.
+Finalize your response by indicating the result:
+{% endif %}
 # Winner: [Character Name]
 The winner of the hypothetical duel would be [Character Name].
 [Explain how you came to this conclusion.]